Meta Field output block

 - Shows exactly what a custom field has saved in the WordPress database.

-- Provide three blocks to show (render) the content of your custom fields front-end
+- Provide blocks to show (render) the content of your custom fields front-end.

-It works with all kinds of custom fields, like ACF, SCF, and ACPT.
+It works with all kinds of custom fields, like ACF, SCF, ACPT, Meta Box and Modern Fields.

 - Shows the context of any custom field type as text output